 - Abdominal pain

 Many cases of vomiting and diarrhea resolve quickly and easily.
-If thesigns continue for more than one day, or if there is blood in the diarrhea or vomit, bring your dog to your veterinarian.
+Bring your dog to your veterinarian if the signs continue for more than one day or if blood is in their diarrhea or vomit.
 Some tests performed may include:

 - Blood tests